Last updated on May 21, 2026

 Honorable Mentions

-#28.
+#34.
 Bag of Devouring

-#27.
+#33.
 Persuasive Interrogators

 Who doesn’t love integrating poison counters into their games?
-Persuasive Interrogators gives Clue decks an alternate win condition that’s honestly pretty cool; I like this application of poison much better than infect or toxic.
+Persuasive Interrogators gives Clue decks an alternate win condition that’s honestly pretty cool; I like this application of direct poison counters much better than infect or toxic.
 The biggest drawbacks are the cost and black’s general lack of support for Clue tokens – it uses them here and there, but nothing like blue or red.

-#26.
+#32.
 Prowling Geistcatcher

-#25.
+#31.
 Sawblade Skinripper

 I find Sawblade Skinripper endlessly intriguing.
 It’s kind of like a Mayhem Devil that stores up all its damage for a single burst.
 That’s worse than the GOAT, but a bad Mayhem Devil still seems pretty impactful, especially with an ability that could turn infinite mana into infinite sacrifices into infinite damage to one target.
 Take that, Toby.

-#24.
+#30.
 Fleshtaker

 Fleshtaker combines aspects of cards like Nantuko Husk and Viscera Seer, being able to sacrifice creatures and generate benefits.
-Scrying and gaining life for free each time you sacrifice a permanent is great, and in lifegain decks you can trigger lots of your synergies.
+Scrying and gaining life for free each time you sacrifice a permanent is great, and in WB lifegain decks you can trigger lots of your synergies.

-#23.
+#29.
 Smothering Abomination

 With Smothering Abomination, you can fill your hand pretty quickly if you have lots of sac fodder lying around, but there’s a main downside: It’s really, really bad on an empty board.
 At least if you sacrifice the Abomination, you’ll draw a card.
 One of the best devoid cards in MTG, this is at its best in stax decks and decks that produce lots of tokens or decks that work with symmetrical sacrifice effects.

-#22.
+#28.
 Experimental Confectioner

 Not many decks go in for Food tokens, but those that do love Experimental Confectioner.
-Sure, you get the infinite combo with Peregrin Took, but the board presence alone is worthwhile, especially with Ygra, Eater of All turning everything into Food.
+Sure, you get the infinite combo with Peregrin Took, but the board presence alone is worthwhile, especially with Ygra, Eater of All turning everything into food.

-When your deck broadly cares about sacrificing permanents, you can feed the Food into one outlet and the resulting Rat into another for oodles of value.
+When your deck broadly cares about sacrificing permanents, you can feed the Food into one outlet and the resulting rat into another for oodles of value.

-#21.
+#27.
 Thraximundar

-#20.
+#25.
 Carmen, Cruel Skymarcher

 Carmen, Cruel Skymarcher exploits players sacrificing creatures by becoming a massive threat that generates lots of grindy value over the course of a game.
 Feeding cards like Ichor Wellspring and Bounty Agent to the graveyard, then reanimating them over and over provides some excellent value in a long game.
 I’m a huge fan of uniting Carmen with Fleshbag Marauder variants in Commander since you often get three or four counters and reanimating such cards provides meaningful board control.

-#19.
+#24.
 Furnace Celebration

 Here’s one of the most innovative Limited cards.
 Scars of Mirrodin had Furnace Celebration as one of its viable Draft archetypes, and each time you sacrifice a permanent, you may pay and deal 2 damage to any target.
 Furnace Celebration is a Shock factory, and in sacrifice decks it adds quickly to the damage generated by other sacrifice payoffs like Mayhem Devil.

-#18.
+#22.
 Esoteric Duplicator

 Esoteric Duplicator requires lots of mana, but the reward of copying oodles of artifacts makes up for it.
 It’s a great combo with something that sacrifices an artifact (Krark-Clan Ironworks, perhaps?) and artifacts like Spine of Ish Sah and Portal to Phyrexia that impact the board.

-#17.
+#21.
 Eloise, Nephalia Sleuth

-#15.
+#20.
 Martha Jones

 I love pairing card draw with pressure, so I’d be happy to slip Martha Jones into any Clue deck.
 Sneaking a few creatures past your opponents’ defenders is quite strong, especially when those creatures include cards like Tireless Tracker and Lonis, Genetics Expert that grow ever-larger as you come closer to cracking the case.

-#14.
+#18.
 Vito, Fanatic of Aclazotz

 If there were ever a card to justify adding Smothering Tithe to a deck, it would be Vito, Fanatic of Aclazotz.
 Since this Orzhov card doesn’t care about tokens or non-tokens, it pairs great with Treasure and gives you reasons to play cards like Mondrak, Glory Dominus as both fuel and a reward for the final trigger.

-#13.
+#17.
 It That Betrays

-#12.
+#16.
 Mazirek, Kraul Death Priest

-#11.
+#15.
 Fumulus, the Infestation

 Fumulus, the Infestation helps out sacrifice decks by turning any real creatures you sacrifice into a second body for cards like Goblin Bombardment and Ashnod's Altar.
 The additional pressure is nice, but unlikely to be the draw to this black creature.

-#10.
+#14.
 Ashnod the Uncaring

 Ashnod the Uncaring is a powerful Grixis commander that cares about sacrifice outlets, effectively doubling the benefit they provide with a given activation.
 Suddenly each card that says “Sacrifice this: Draw a card” gives you two cards, while Clue and Food tokens give you twice the benefits when sacrificed.
 Time Sieve is a good one here because it lets you play two extra turns.

-#9.
+#13.
 Mirkwood Bats

 Mirkwood Bats also works with creature tokens and Clues/Food, so expect this card to fit lots of different decks and hit your EDH table often.

-#8.
+#12.
 Crime Novelist

-In case you didn’t think Treasure was strong enough, Crime Novelist doubles their mana production and evolves into a massive threat.
+In case you didn’t think Treasure was strong enough, Crime Novelist doubles their mana production and evolves into a large threat.
 You don’t need to pair it with Treasure, but we all know that’s where this is headed, even if it has utility alongside Clues, Food, and cards like Bosh, Iron Golem.

-#7.
+#11.
 Rakdos, the Muscle

 Card advantage is a fantastic payoff for doing… pretty much anything in Magic.
 The charming combination of a sacrifice payoff and outlet makes Rakdos, the Muscle a nasty threat, especially since its card advantage naturally synergizes with the impulse draw synergies Rakdos has become known for.
 You typically want cheap payoffs, but gaining indestructible offsets that nicely.

-#6.
+#9.
 Juri, Master of the Revue

-#4.
+#8.
 Scavenger’s Talent

 Bloomburrow‘s Scavenger's Talent has wild potential.
 A sacrifice payoff that evolves into a powerful sacrifice outlet, this class has put up numbers in Pioneer sacrifice decks.
 Much of this class's power comes from Food production, which not only fuels the third level but also turbo-charges Cauldron Familiar.

-#3.
+#2.
 Tergrid, God of Fright

 #1.
 Korvold, Fae-Cursed King